hahaheihei09/xiong-lab.github.io/content/_index.md

       text: |
         <br>

         As a laboratory at the **China National Engineering Research Center for Information Technology in Agriculture (Nercita)**, we focus on advancing key technologies and their applications in strawberry harvesting robots, laser weeding robots, and robotic systems for protected tomato cultivation.
-By leveraging cutting-edge technologies in robotics, artificial intelligence, and horticulture, we aim to overcome technical challenges and develop fully autonomous robotic systems that are practical and beneficial for farmers.

   - block: collection
     content: